-If you are using the Swarm OVA, the full path to the trigger script within the OVA's filesystem is: /opt/perforce/swarm/p4-bin/scripts/swarm-trigger.pl swarm-trigger.p1 can be configured directly, but the preferred approach is to create a configuration file called swarm-trigger.conf, as using the configuration file greatly simplifies upgrades. swarm-trigger.conf should be created in the same directory as swarm-trigger.p1.
+If you are using the Swarm OVA, the full path to the trigger script within the OVA's filesystem is: /opt/perforce/swarm/p4-bin/scripts/swarm-trigger.pl swarm-trigger.pl can be configured directly, but the preferred approach is to create a configuration file called swarm-trigger.conf.
+Using the configuration file greatly simplifies upgrades.

-3. Configure the Swarm trigger script.
+3. Configure the trigger.

-You need to use the API token established in the "Establish trigger token" on page 81 section.
+You need to use the API token established in the "Establish trigger token" on the previous page.